rcalix1/ResearchPage/README.md

 Funding:

-* Some of these papers have been partially funded by the NSA/DoD, Northrop Grumman Research Consortium.
+* Some of these papers have been partially funded by the NSA/DoD, Northrop Grumman Research Consortium, and the DOE.